Just because you have hearing loss doesn’t mean you have to miss out. Check out our top picks for headphones for the hearing impaired.

-There are lots of factors that go into making a comfortable pair of headphones.
+Many factors go into making a comfortable pair of headphones.
 Here are some things you should keep an eye on:

-- Extendable ear cups – When it comes to headphones, one size doesn’t fit all.
-Having ear cups that can extend allows you to customize the fit to your liking so they’re not too tight or too loose.
+- Adjustable headband: When it comes to headphones, one size doesn’t fit all.
+Having a headband that is flexible and can extend allows you to customize the fit to your liking, so they’re not too tight or too loose.

-- Weight – Bigger isn’t always better.
-Sometimes it’s just heavier.
-If you’re often on the go, you’d probably prefer a lightweight pair of headphones to keep with you throughout the day.
-Otherwise, if you’re regularly tethered to your desk, you may not be bothered by how much your headphones weigh.
+- Weight: If you’re often on the go, you’d probably prefer a lightweight pair of headphones to keep with you throughout the day.
+But even if you’re regularly tethered to your desk, overly heavy headphones can still cause discomfort.

 As with most consumer electronics, battery life is always important.
-As you’re most likely going to be getting a lot of use out of these headphones, it’s important that they can make it through the day without running flat.
+As you’re most likely going to be getting a lot of use out of these headphones, they ought to make it through the day without running flat.
 A good pair of headphones will hold a charge of at least 8 hours.

 8 Best Headphones for the Hearing Impaired in 2022